-Our parent company, Ameriprise Financial, also indirectly owns certain of our Advisory Affiliates, including CCCA, an SEC-registered investment adviser that serves as collateral manager to CLOs; TINTL, a Financial Conduct Authority ("FCA") and SEC-registered adviser; TAML, an FCA-registered adviser; TMLSA, an investment management company regulated by the Commission de Surveillance du Secteur Financier in Grand Duchy of Luxembourg; TIS, a capital markets services licensee regulated by the Monetary Authority of Singapore; TISL, an FCA registered adviser; CTML, an FCA registered adviser; Pyrford, an FCA and SEC-registered adviser; CTIBL, an FCA registered advisor; CTNL, an investment advisor regulated by The Netherlands Authority for the Financial Markets; Thames, an FCA registered advisor and CTFML, an FCA registered adviser.
+Our parent company, Ameriprise Financial, also indirectly owns certain of our Advisory Affiliates, including CCCA, an SEC-registered investment adviser that serves as collateral manager to CLOs; TINTL, a Financial Conduct Authority ("FCA"); TAML, an FCA-registered adviser; TMLSA, an investment management company regulated by the Commission de Surveillance du Secteur Financier in Grand Duchy of Luxembourg; TIS, a capital markets services licensee regulated by the Monetary Authority of Singapore; TISL, an FCA registered adviser; CTML, an FCA registered adviser; Pyrford, an FCA and SEC-registered adviser; CTIBL, an FCA registered advisor; CTNL, an investment advisor regulated by The Netherlands Authority for the Financial Markets; Thames, an FCA registered advisor and CTFML, an FCA registered adviser.
 We are also affiliated with Columbia Threadneedle Investments (ME) Limited which is registered to advise on financial products and arrange deals in investments in the Dubai International Financial Centre.
-In addition to the arrangements described previously under "Global Asset Management", we also have agreements with TINTL under which TINTL provides discretionary advisory services to some of our clients in a sub-advisory capacity, which may include certain Mutual Funds advised or sub-advised by us.
 We have written solicitation arrangements with TINTL, TAML, TIS, TMLSA, Threadneedle Portfolio Services AG, Threadneedle Portfolio Services Hong Kong Ltd., Columbia Threadneedle Investments (ME) Limited, Columbia Threadneedle Japan Co., Ltd. and CTML (acting on behalf of itself and its delegates), (including their respective branches) that provide for payment of compensation for the referral of clients.
-TINTL, TAML, TMLSA and TIS make up Columbia Threadneedle Investments EMEA APAC, which is a separate firm for GIPS® compliance purposes.
-CTML, and Pyrford are each separate firms for GIPS® compliance purposes.
+CTML and Pyrford are each separate firms for GIPS® compliance purposes.
 In addition, we may enter into similar or other arrangements with our other Advisory Affiliates.